238.3 Route Surveying

 A celestial or GPS observation is made to obtain the true azimuth for use in establishing state plane coordinates and bearings.
 State plane bearings are shown on the plans, obtained from the computer output.
 A note on the first plan sheet indicates that the bearings are state plane and the zone to which they apply.
 On projects where state plane information is not computed, previous project bearing datum may be used.
 Additional information can be found in the discussion of Polaris and Sun Observations.

 The extent of surveys for railroad crossings will vary considerably, depending upon the effects of the roadway improvement project on the railroad facility.
 At all crossings the railroad alignment is precisely located in relation to the survey centerline for a minimum distance of 500 ft. on each side of the centerline.
 Top of rail profiles are obtained for the same distance.
 A survey along the railroad is also made for this same distance.
 This survey includes an accurate tie to a milepost or railroad alignment and to railroad drainage structures within the survey limits.
 If the railroad facility is affected beyond the 500 ft. limit, the survey is extended to the point that will be affected.
-Surveys for railroad grade separations are conducted in addition to these requirements and are further explained later in this article.
+Surveys for grade separations are conducted in addition to these requirements when applicable and are further explained in EPG 126.96.36.199 General Bridge Survey Information and EPG 188.8.131.52 Grade Separation.
 Much of this information, except for top of rail profiles, drainage and milepost location or alignment ties, can be obtained on a photogrammetric survey.

 Where railroads parallel the survey close enough that a common right of way line will be used, or where there is a possibility of encroaching upon the railroad right of way, a milepost or alignment tie is accurately located.
 In addition, a survey of cultural resources is made between the proposed alignment and the railroad.
 The railroad is located and accurately tied to the roadway survey centerline at all curve points.
 Railroad curve data is obtained, if available.